MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/threat-analytics.md

 ### Impacted assets: Get list of impacted devices and mailboxes

-An asset is considered impacted if it is affected by an active, unresolved alert.
+An asset is considered impacted if it's affected by an active, unresolved alert.
 The **Impacted assets** tab lists the following types of impacted assets:

 - **Impacted devices**—endpoints that have unresolved Microsoft Defender for Endpoint alerts.
 These alerts typically fire on sightings of known threat indicators and activities.
 - **Impacted mailboxes**—mailboxes that have received email messages that have triggered Microsoft Defender for Office 365 alerts.
 While most messages that trigger alerts are typically blocked, user- or org-level policies can override filters.